 1. Preheat the oven to 450F degrees.

-2. Rinse the okra, and dry with a paper towel.
+2. Rinse the okra, and dry it with a paper towel.
 Trim away the stem ends, and then cut it into ½ to ¾-inch pieces.
-Spread the okra on a sheet pan in a single layer.
+Spread the okra on a baking sheet in a single layer.
 Drizzle with olive oil, paprika, salt, and a pinch of cayenne pepper.
 Stir.

-3. Bake the okra for about 15 minutes.
+3. Bake the okra for about 15 minutes, or until golden brown.
 The okra should be lightly browned and tender, with a nice seared aroma.
 Serve immediately.